 Iwokrama: jungle and jaguars

-Days 3-6: Fly to Lethem and driven (3-4 hours) to Annai for a night, with time to walk a trail up the Pakaraima mountains for wonderful views at dawn.
-Two nights are then spent in comfortable cabins on the banks of the mighty Essequibo river in the Iwokrama Forest Reserve, where guided tours take you into the surrounding rainforest.
+Days 3-5: Fly to Fairview and met for the short transfer to the Iwokrama Forest Reserve.
+Two nights are spent in comfortable cabins on the banks of the mighty Essequibo river in the reserve, where guided tours take you into the surrounding rainforest.
 The Iwokrama canopy walkway allows the opportunity to view a range of canopy species, many of which you would struggle to see from the forest floor, and a night at the lodge is a unique experience.